ArgonDesign/alogic/doc/index.md

 # Alogic Reference

 This documentation intends to describe both the Alogic language and the Alogic compiler which translates the Alogic language to Verilog.
-A goal of Alogic is to be smoothly interoperable with Verilog, therefore analogies or equivalences to concepts in Verilog are provided where appropriate.
+The sections can be read in linear order to provide an introduction to Alogic.

 ## Sections